voncloft/Voncloft-Search/README.md

 Start Apache, php, and mysql

-Dependencies:

-Maria-db,PHP,APACHE,LINUX,fortune-mod (if you want the random quotes)
+Dependencies: Maria-db, PHP, APACHE, LINUX, fortune-mod (if you want the random quotes)